openstack/skyline-console/doc/source/development/catalog-introduction.rst

     │   │   ├── Blank    (Blank layout)
     │   │   ├── User    (Layout used for login)
     │   │   ├── admin-menu.jsx  (Menu configuration used by the management platform)
-    │   │   └── menu.jsx    (Menu configuration used by the console)
+    │   │   └── menu.jsx    (Menu configuration used by the project)
     │   ├── locales (Translation)
     │   │   ├── en.json
     │   │   ├── index.js